mk20661/CASA0014_Coursework/README.md

 - [x] Rotary encoder test
 - [x] Combine the OLED screen and rotary encoder to achieve the selection function
 - [x] Combine the Light sensor and Sound sensor to control the Chrono Lumina Light remotely
-- [ing] During the test processing, found the noise will influence the sound data collection.
+- [ ] **(Doing)** During the test processing, found the noise will influence the sound data collection.
 It need to a way to avoid this issue.
 Now, find two ways:
 **1.** Use the sample windows to calculate the average data  (on software part)
 **2.** Develop a filter to filter the noise (on hardware part)
 #### Current status